Decision Intelligence in HR: How Smart Data Turns People Decisions into Competitive Advantage

 B. From Opinion-Based to Evidence-Based

-Decision intelligence reduces reliance on personal bias by grounding decisions in data.
+Decision intelligence reduces reliance on personal opinions by grounding decisions in data.

 Examples include: